GustavoFBassani/GustavoFbassani/README.md

 ## Hi there 👋

+🎓 I'm a software development student focused on the Swift programming language, used to create amazing apps for the Apple ecosystem, including iOS, macOS, watchOS, and tvOS.

+🌱 I'm currently learning the fundamentals of Swift, including concepts like control flow, collection handling, object-oriented programming, and SwiftUI for building elegant and responsive user interfaces.

+🔭 I'm working on projects to practice my skills, such as small apps that solve everyday problems and explore the possibilities of mobile development.

 <!--
 **GustavoFBassani/GustavoFbassani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.